1nVitr0/plugin-vscode-gtm-editor/README.md

 - Display GTM export as a file-system
 - Move triggers, tags and variables between folders
-- Edit properties separately
+- Edit properties separately with intellisense
+- Intellisense for separate items or entire GTM exports
 - Auto-update folder when editing them in-the file
-- Deleting properties and entire folders
+- Deleting and moving properties and entire folders

 ### Known Issues

 - No renaming of `accountId` or `containerId`
-- No intellisense
-- No validation or protection against invalid JSON structure
-- No moving or copying items between multiple exports
+- No safe moving or copying items between multiple exports